 Trust (Ali & Warner, 2017; Dillman et al., 2009)

-Strategies: (1) Trust is built out of long-term relationships.
-Devoting time in the community and with your stakeholders should be a priority; (2) prioritize following through on commitments (i.e., to provide information) in a timely manner; (3) use appropriate branding (for example, use logos on correspondence and data collection tools) to increase your likelihood of being seen as a legitimate partner; (4) emphasize ways in which you belong to the same communities or social groups; (5) communicate the importance of the task and ensure confidentiality to build trust; and (6) always say thank you to convey respect for people's time.
+- Strategies: (1) Trust is built out of long-term relationships.
+Devoting time in the community and with your stakeholders should be a priority; (2) prioritize following through on commitments (i.e., to provide information) in a timely manner; (3) use appropriate branding (for example, use logos on correspondence and data collection tools) to increase your likelihood of being seen as a legitimate partner; (4) emphasize ways in which you belong to the same communities or social groups; (5) communicate the importance of the task and ensure confidentiality to build trust; and (6) always express gratitude to convey respect for people’s time.

 Removing Audience Barriers and Objections

 Participation of potential needs assessment participants could be hindered by a number of factors, which are described below along with strategies for their removal or reduction.